chauvinSimon/reinforo_biblio/README.md

   - Objective: learn to **perform the task well**.
   - Examples: laundry folding, clearing a table, putting dishes in a microwave, stacking eggs into a carton, assembling a box, and bagging groceries.
 - > "Intuitively, training **only on high-quality data** does not teach the model how to **recover from mistakes**, since mistakes are **rarely seen** in such data.
 Training on **only lower-quality** pretraining data does not teach the model to **act efficiently and robustly**.
 Combining both provides the desired behavior: the model attempts insofar as possible to act in a manner similar to the high-quality data, but still has a repertoire of **recoveries and corrections** that it can deploy in the case of a mistake."

+How does the model know **which robot is used**?
+- Apparently, the model **does not explicitly encode the geometry / kinematics** of each robot embodiment.
+- Maybe it can **infer this information** from sensor data and the number of active inputs.
+- If two robots have the **same DoFs but different geometries**, this will not work, I guess?

 </details>